twentyciasia/100-days-of-code/log-nhatnh.md

 ### D49
 Create an command line app with Xcode - Swift
 ### D50
 've just got access permision for tw-ea project at 8pm.
 Spend time for working with project - build steps.
-Do nothing with 100dayofcode today
+Do noteing with 100dayofcode today
+### D51
+- Spend night time for refactoing Java test code from UK side.
+Did nothing for 100dayofcode :(